mariushes/hotel_review_sentiment_analysis/README.md

 ### code
-You will find every notebook we used during the project in its rughtful order.
+You will find every notebook we used during the project in its rightful order.

 ### data
 in ./data: raw data